smearumi/mycroft-dictionary/README.md

 Find out the definition/meaning of a specific word from dictionary.

 ## About
-Find out the definition/meaning of a specific word from dictionary using Oxford Dictionaries API.
+You can find out the definition/meaning of a specific word from dictionary using Oxford Dictionaries API.

 ## Installation
 You should be able to install this skill via `mycroft-msm install https://github.com/smearumi/mycroft-dictionary.git` or you can install this skill via Installer Skill from web interface (https://home.mycroft.ai/#/skill).